mjdamgaard/UP-Web-Project/new_readme_draft.md

-## Current state of technology
+## Current state of project

-We currently have a working prototype of a user-programmable platform, where users can already extend the platform freely.
+The project is ready for use.
+We currently have a working version of a user-programmable platform online at up-web.org, where users can already extend the platform freely.

-We currently only offer JavaScript as the language with which to build apps and server modules, but in the future, other languages will be available as well.
+This prototype offers a high-level web development framework based on JavaScript, and where front-end components are built in the same way as in React.

+And in the future, we intend to make it possible to program in other languages and frameworks as well, such that the users can choose the languages that they prefer.

-The current prototype only uses an interpreter so far for executing the user-uploaded code, rather than compiling it.
-But a compiler will be built as well in the future, increasing the speed and reducing the resource consumption somewhat, both on the server side and on the client side.
+And while the current prototype at this point only uses an interpreter for executing user-uploaded code, a compiler will also be added in the future, allowing the users to compile their source code modules and achieve near-native speeds.

+## Summary: Key takeaways

+* The platform can be extended and modified arbitrarily by the users, and each fork can be hosted from the same place.

+* Each individual users can freely choose which fork of each app they want to use.

+* Hosting the apps is essentially free for the developers, regardless of whether they implement personal websites, blogs, tools, or even full social media apps, etc.

+* The cost of the resources that an app consumes is instead carried by the users who are using the app, and with a simple business model where they pay with money, and that is it.

+* Collaboration on apps can happen fast and in a decentralized manner, without sacrificing safety, due to all the user-uploaded apps being sandboxed.

+* The source code of the uploaded apps is visible to the public, and cannot be changed on a whim, which means that users do not have to trust each individual creator of the apps and features that they want to use.

+* An *extended business model* (TODO: Insert link), if utilized, will allow the developing users to actually get paid for their contributions, and even help to attract more investments on top of that.

-## Summary
+## TODOs

-...
+*TODO: Insert links in the above text.*